TemptingTaco12/forensics-p10-database/README.md

 ### Usage:

 #### Web Console:
 To explore the data via neo4j's Web Console, you can point your browser to localhost:7474.
+If the console asks you to provide credentials, select the no authentication option as the database does not require credentials to use.

 See https://www.docker.com/products/docker-desktop/ for more information on how to use the Web Console.

 #### Command Line Interface